tanby-dynamics/partsbin/README.md

 - [ ] Single project (if possible)

 ### Core features
-- [ ] SQLite in a location that can be configured when creating the Docker container
+- [ ] LiteDb database in a location that can be configured when creating the Docker container
 - [ ] Upload or search for images
 - [ ] Add information sheet links for each component